bartdeboer/runtask/README.md

 * `Taskfile.go`
 * `tasks/Taskfile.go`

-A package name is optional but can be helpful for enabling language support features
+A package name is optional but can be helpful for enabling language support features.

+Includes support for .env files.

 Runtask uses [traefik/yaegi](https://github.com/traefik/yaegi) as its Go interpreter.

-Next to Go's standard library, it also includes [bitfield/script](https://github.com/bitfield/script) for convenience.
+Next to Go's standard library, [bitfield/script](https://github.com/bitfield/script) is included for convenience.